Namsangee/ros2_test/source/changelog/migration_note.rst

 .. _migration_note:

-Migration fr9m Humble to Jazzy
+Migration from Humble to Jazzy
 ===============================

 This document summarizes the changes applied during the migration from **ROS 2 Humble** to **ROS 2 Jazzy**.